shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 My assumption is that there is a diminishing effect of the variant on the person's decision-making process or actions, over time, relative to when the person first saw the variant.
-In other words, for **most** A/B experiments, the impact that the particular variant gives (i.e. the **lift**; the increase to the person's probability of converting compared to the probability had they been in the control group) is highest in the first moments that it is experienced, but that lift (exponentially?) decreases over time.
+In other words, for **most** A/B experiments, the impact that the variant gives (i.e. the **lift**; the increase to the person's probability of converting compared to the probability had they been in the control group) is highest in the first moments that it is experienced, but that lift (exponentially?) decreases over time.
 At the extreme, for most experiments, if a person "converts" (e.g. buys your product/service) a year after seeing the variant, then that variant had virtually nothing to do with conversion.
 Depending on the experiment/variant, we can probably make similar statements for (perhaps) days, (mostly likely) weeks, and (certainly) months after the variant is seen.(++)

 The potential concern is that the longer you give people to convert, the less **lift** there is, and you're essentially including people who are, at that point, converting at the same rate as the control group.
 Does this introduce noise into your experiment?
-And, if so, can we use an attributionw window to reduce the noise?
+And, if so, can we use an attribution window to reduce the noise?
 Or will the attribution window also reduce the signal?

 Which introduces the next question: **Should I use an attribution